 To reclaim your life, you need to hold your employer accountable for their negligence.

-At The Law Offices of George P. Escobedo & Associates, PLLC, we can help.
+At The Law Office of George P. Escobedo & Associates, PLLC, we can help.